-My milieu, childless Brooklyn
+My spunky milieu, childless Brooklyn

 I have noticed recently that I seem to be part of a distinct demographic group without a name.